Nieuwe Kerk, Amsterdam: History

 After the Oude Kerk ("Old Church") grew too small for the expanding population of the town, the bishop of Utrecht gave permission to build a second parish church, the Nieuwe Kerk ("New Church").
-Construction on began in 1380 and finished in 1408.
-This new church was consecrated in 1409 to St. Mary and St. Catharine, and the first services were held in 1410.
+Construction began in 1380 and finished in 1408.
+This new church was consecrated in 1409 to St. Mary and St. Catherine, and the first masses were held in 1410.

 The church was damaged by the city fires of 1421 and 1452 and burned down almost entirely in 1645, after which it was rebuilt in Gothic style.
 In 1578 the building became a Dutch Reformed church.
 It underwent major renovation in 1892–1914, which added many neo-Gothic details, and was again renovated in 1959–80.
 The second renovation proved expensive for the Dutch Reformed Church, forcing the church to be closed most of the time in order to save money on maintenance.
 To keep the church open, ownership was transferred in 1979 to a newly formed cultural foundation called the Nationale Stichting De Nieuwe Kerk.

 Notable interments

-The Nieuwe Kerk is a burial site for Dutch naval heroes, including Admiral Michiel de Ruyter, Commodore Jan van Galen, and Jan van Speyk.
-Despite being Roman Catholic, the poet and playwright Joost van den Vondel is buried in the church.
+The Nieuwe Kerk is a burial site for Dutch naval heroes, including Admiral Michiel de Ruyter, Commodore Jan van Galen, and lieutenant commander Jan van Speyk.
+Despite being Catholic, the poet and playwright Joost van den Vondel is buried in the church.